 Canadian truckers to stay exempt from COVID-19 vaccine requirements

-Jan 12 (Reuters) - Canadian truckers will remain exempted from COVID-19 vaccine requirements at the border with the United States, a spokesperson at the Canada Border Services Agency said on Wednesday.
+Jan 12 (Reuters) - Canadian truckers will remain exempted from COVID-19 vaccine requirements at the international border, but unvaccinated drivers from the United States will be turned back starting Jan.
+15, a spokesperson at the Canada Border Services Agency said on Wednesday.

-However, truckers from the U.S. will still need to be vaccinated or they will be turned back at the border starting from Jan.
-15, the spokesperson added.
+Canadian truck drivers arriving at the international border will also remain exempt from pre-arrival, arrival and post-arrival testing and quarantine requirements, Rebecca Purdy, the agency's spokesperson, said.

+The decision is a change in policy to the government's decision from November, when it asked all truck drivers to be vaccinated by Jan.
+15, and from earlier this week when it asked Canadian drivers to quarantine for 14 days.

 ((RachnaManojkumar.Dhanrajani@thomsonreuters.com;))